University Initiatives & Partnerships

-The Big Ten/CIC-Ivy League Traumatic Brain Injury Research Collaboration is a multi-institutional research effort whose mission is to better understand the causes and effects of sport-related concussion and head injuries.
+The Big Ten-Ivy League Traumatic Brain Injury Research Collaboration is a multi-institutional research effort whose mission is to better understand the causes and effects of sport-related concussions and head injuries.

 This grant engages the community specifically by awarding funding to community partners.
-It also prepares trainees to become clinical leaders in ther communities.
+It also prepares trainees to become clinical leaders in their communities.

 Our students are involved in the MnDrive Neuromodulation program.
-Two undergraduate students will spend the summer doing research on implants, balance disorders and hearing aids.
-A PhD student will work through the coming year on a research project determing how the monkey cortex maps important vs. irrelevant information.
+Two undergraduate students will spend the summer doing research on implants, balance disorders, and hearing aids.
+A PhD student will work through the coming year on a research project determining how the monkey cortex maps important vs. irrelevant information.